 Local Government Provisions Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance LOCCD17 Indigent Drivers Alcohol Treatment Fund R.C.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee LOCCD17 Indigent Drivers Alcohol Treatment F und R.C.
 4511.191 R.C.
+4511.191 R.C.
 4511.191 No provision.
 Expands the authorized uses a court may make of surplus money in an Indigent Drivers Alcohol Treatment Fund to allow, in addition to the currently authorized uses, expenditures for staffing, equipment, training, drug testing, supplies, and other expenses of any specialized docket program certified by the Supreme Court.
 Same as the House.
+Same as the House.
 Fiscal effect: Potential expenditure increase, up to available revenue.
 Fiscal effect: Same as the House.
+Fiscal effect: Same as the House.
 LOCCD31 Discriminatory restrictive covenants R.C.
+5301.05 R.C.
 5301.05 No provision.
 No provision.
 Declares void discriminatory covenants in deeds limiting the transfer or lease of real property to individuals against whom discrimination is prohibited under Ohio Civil Rights Law.
+Same as the Senate.
 No provision.
 No provision.
 Allows attorneys preparing new deeds to omit discriminatory restrictive covenants that are contained in prior deeds.
+Same as the Senate.
 No provision.
 No provision.
 Provides that omission of a discriminatory restrictive covenant from a new deed does not affect the validity of the deed and prohibits county recorders from refusing to record such a deed due to that omission.
-LOCCD19 Open meetings law extension Section: 610.115, 610.116 No provision.
-Extends the temporary authorization for public bodies to meet via electronic technology currently scheduled to expire on July 1, 2021 instead to December 31, 2021.
-No provision.
-Fiscal effect: None.
+Same as the Senate.